 The timing with which, and degree to which, we fulfill our backlog will have a significant impact on our rate of revenue growth and can be affected by factors outside of our control, including supply chain conditions and availability of components described below, and customer readiness and willingness to receive shipment against existing orders.
-During fiscal 2023, certain customers, including communications service providers and cable and multiservice operators in North America and cloud providers, that had earlier placed significant advanced orders, rescheduled deliveries for a portion of such orders, including in some cases until after the end of fiscal 2023.
-We believe that this was the result of a number of factors, including these customers' significant order levels during a period of supply chain constraints, the recent, rapid improvement in our delivery lead times, and their capital expenditure and inventory levels.
+During fiscal 2023, certain customers, including communications service providers and cable and multiservice operators in North America and cloud providers, that had earlier placed significant advanced orders, rescheduled deliveries for a portion of such orders, including these customers' significant order levels during a period of supply chain constraints, the recent, rapid improvement in our delivery lead times, and their capital expenditure and inventory levels.
 Accordingly, our results for a particular period can be difficult to predict.
 As a result of these and other factors, the timing of our fulfillment of backlog could cause some volatility in our results of operations and our backlog should not necessarily be viewed as an accurate indicator of revenue for any particular period.
 See the risk factors captioned "Our backlog may not be an accurate indicator of our level and timing of future revenues." and "Our revenue, gross margin, and operating results can fluctuate significantly and unpredictably from quarter to quarter." in Item 1A of Part I of this report for further discussion of risks related to our backlog and order delivery timing.